 Disadvantages of Dashboard Sharing

-Dashboard sharing is simple; however, it has many drawbacks, which makes it hard to be used in production.
-I do not recommend using this method to share Power BI content with users in production environment because of reasons mentioned below;
+Dashboard sharing is simple; however, it has many drawbacks, which make it hard to be used in production.
+I do not recommend using this method to share Power BI content with users in a production environment because of the reasons mentioned below;

 No Edit Access

 With Dashboard sharing, you cannot specify edit access.
-For end users, you never want to give edit access, however, if you are working with a team of developers, and you want to provide them with access to edit the content, you cannot do that with dashboard sharing.
-You have to use other methods of sharing, which will come in next few posts.
+For end users, you never want to give edit access; however, if you are working with a team of developers and want to provide them with access to edit the content, you cannot do that with dashboard sharing.
+You have to use other sharing methods, which will come in the next few articles.

 Share Objects one at a time

 You can only share one dashboard at a time.
 What if you wanted to share hundreds of dashboards?
-You must go to each dashboard, and share items individually.
-Sharing every single dashboard would add a lot of maintenance overhead to your work.
-Best would be having all contents under a group and sharing it with others at once.
+You must go to each dashboard and share items individually.
+Sharing every dashboard would add a lot of maintenance overhead to your work.
+The best would be having all contents under a group and sharing it with others at once.

-Dashboard sharing is straightforward; it has two levels of access, Read, or Read and reshare.
+Dashboard or report sharing is straightforward; it has three access levels: Read, Reshare, and Build.
 You can use this method efficiently for test scenarios.
-When you want to share a dashboard with a user for testing, Dashboard sharing can be one of the best options to choose.
+When you want to share a dashboard with a user for testing, Dashboard sharing can be one of the best options.

 Dashboard sharing, however, has some disadvantages.
 There is no Edit access to this way of sharing, and on the other hand, if you want to share multiple items, you have to go to each dashboard and share individually from there.
-Because of these two significant limitations, dashboard sharing is never used in development or production environment of Power BI implementation.
-Other methods which I’ll write about them in next few posts, can cover these limitations.
+Because of these two significant limitations, dashboard sharing is never used in the development or production environment of Power BI implementation.
+Other methods, which I explained below, can cover these limitations.